scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 * PKI: it handles cryptographic material and provides a unique trust model.

-Each SCION AS deploys all of the three components above.
+A SCION network is formed of multiple interconnected administrative domains, called SCION autonomous systems (AS).
+Each AS deploys all of the three components above.
 Implementations of all of the above components are deployed in production (e.g., they are in use within the SSFN, the Swiss Finance Network).
 There are commercial implementations (including a high-performance data plane).

-When a packet is sent through a SCION network, it is forwarded between ASes by SCION data plane.
-It authenticates packets at each hop.
+A SCION packet is sent through a SCION network by SCION endpoints (i.e., an end host).
+It is then forwarded between ASes by the SCION data plane, which authenticates packets at each hop.
 The control plane is responsible for discovering and disseminating routing information.
-Path discovery is performed by each autonomous system (AS) thanks to an authenticated path-exploration mechanism called beaconing.
+Path discovery is performed by each AS thanks to an authenticated path-exploration mechanism called beaconing.
-SCION end hosts query their respective AS control plane and obtain authenticated and authorized network paths, in the form of path segments.
+SCION endpoints query their respective AS control plane and obtain authenticated and authorized network paths, in the form of path segments.
-End hosts select one or more of the end-to-end network paths, based on the application requirements (i.e., latency).
-End hosts then craft SCION packets containing the end-to-end path to the destination.
+Endpoints select one or more of the end-to-end network paths, based on the application requirements (i.e., latency).
+Endpoints then craft SCION packets containing the end-to-end path to the destination.

 The control plane relies on the control-plane PKI (CP-PKI) for authentication (e.g., of path segments).
 SCION's authentication mechanisms aim at protecting the whole end-to-end path at each hop.